hellomouse/apps-site-service/README.md

 export const fileDir = './saves';          // Path to store all files, in general, web files are stored under this path/site_downloads/file.ext
 ```

-To setup yt-dlp (optional) you can place your browser cookies in `yt-dlp/yt-cookies.txt` for use in downloading youtube videos, and
+To setup yt-dlp (optional) you can place your browser cookies in `secret/yt-cookies.txt` for use in downloading youtube videos, and
-`yt-dlp/bilibili-cookies.txt` for downloading bilibili videos.
+`secret/bilibili-cookies.txt` for downloading bilibili videos.

+To setup pixiv cookies (optional, for bypassing rate limiting and age restrictions) you can place your browser cookies (exported as a JS array of objects like `[{ name: ... }])`) and put the result in `secret/pixiv-cookies.txt`.

 Run the server: